-The cold will run down batteries faster than expected.
+The cold will run down batteries faster than normal.
 It’s best to have an extra ready to go.
-Keep it warm in a pocket until needed.
+Keep the spare warm in a pocket until needed.

 8. You need luck.

-A combination of clear skies and solar activity is needed to see the aurora.
-It’s no good standing around with camera in hand on a cloudy night.
-Also, it’s good to be creative.
-The better pictures of the lights are all about telling a story and creating visual atmosphere.
-The lights should be a detail in the background and perhaps a camp fire with people, a glowing tent, or even a snowmobile can be good to “anchor” the image in the foreground.
+A combination of clear skies and good solar activity is essential to see the aurora.
+It’s no use standing around with camera in hand on a cloudy night.
+Furthermore, it’s always good to be creative.
+It seems like the better pictures of the lights are all about telling a story and creating an atmosphere.
+The lights work well when used as a detail (albeit a big one) in the background.
+Glowing camp fires, tents, snow mobiles or people are effective props to “anchor” pictures in the foreground.

-I spent three hours on a lucky night on frozen lake Inari, at minus fifteen degrees with my nose pointing to the heavens.
-I admired one of the most captivating spectacles I have ever seen.
-The northern lights darted around me in the sky, twisting, coiling and turning, Sometimes they appeared suddenly as if by the flick of a switch, other times they would take shape slowly in a warm glow, dissolve in the same way and then reappear elsewhere above the horizon.
+I spent three hours on lake Inari, at minus fifteen degrees with my nose pointing to the heavens.
+The lights were one of the most captivating spectacles I have ever seen.
+At first, they darted around in the sky, twisting, coiling and turning, Sometimes they appeared suddenly as if by the flick of a switch.
+Other times they would take shape slowly in a warm glow.
+Similarly, they would then dissolve and reappear elsewhere above the horizon.

-Colours varied from green to green-blu with occasional streaks of red.
-Sometimes the lights were sharp and bright, more often they were like a misty blur.
-There were shafts and beams of green that dropped from the heavens and seemed to get trapped by the clouds in a bright yellow glow just above the tree line.
-It was all a bit mystical.
+Colours changed from green to green-blu with occasional streaks of red.
+Sometimes the lights were sharp and bright, more often they were a misty blur.
+Many times shafts and beams of green seemed to drop from the heavens and bounce low on the clouds above the tree line in a yellow glow.
+It felt all a bit mystical.

 I had two batteries with me for my shoot and used one up entirely in the space of just over an hour.
-I remember brushing off frost from my camera to change it out.
-I stopped shooting and made my way back to the guest house in the early hours of the morning when I could no longer bare the cold on my feet.
-I wished I’d had more time to experiment with composition and perhaps a change in location too.
+I remember brushing off some frost from my camera to change the battery out.
+Finally I made my way back to the guest house in the early hours of the morning when the cold on my feet became unbearable.
+It would have been good to have had more time to experiment with composition and maybe a change in location, too.